Choosing Cases (Expert Mode)

 Any vs. All

 When choosing Symptom Keywords in Section 2 or Vaccines in Section 3, it is possible to choose multiple items.
 For example, you can search for "HPV", "HPV2", and "HPV4" in the Vaccines list.
-Multiple selections indicates that events with any of the listed vaccines will be presented.
+Multiple selections indicates that cases with any of the listed vaccines will be presented.

 Custom Age Breaks